vishaltarge/mocean-sdk-ios/Version3/Sources/MASTAdView/ReadMe.txt

 - The update message will now defer updates if the user is currently interacting with an ad via the internal browser or MRAID expand/resize.
 An overloaded update: has been added to allow developers to force an update even if the user is interacting with the ad.
 - The update message no longer stops the interstitial duration timer set with showInterstitialForDuration:.
 - Fixed Generated Source build phase to support SDK compiling when placed in a path with spaces.
+- Updated how the MRAID JavaScript bridge is injected into the UIWebView.
+The new method allows the UIWebView to load it directly using a custom NSURLProtocol class.
+This class is registered automatically and if needed can be unregistered with unregisterProtocolClass.